Hendrik-altruism/Custom_Start_page/Custom_Start_Page/README.md

 TODO:

 - fix tab
-- viewport background height -> document.body.style.overflow = "hidden"
+- Database with changes to json and credentials and versions

 maybe:

+- counter to searches -> change order
 - add links
 - style scrollbar
 - custom link styles or icons